HL7/US-Core/source/pages/_includes/us-core-medicationrequest-intro.md

-Both the [MedicationRequest] and [MedicationStatement] resources can be used to record a patient's medication.
-For more information about the context for their usages, refer to the medication domain [boundaries section].
+The [MedicationRequest] resource can be used to record a patient's medication prescription or order.
 This profile sets minimum expectations for the MedicationRequest resource to record, search and fetch medications associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-MedicationRequest
+The following are example usage scenarios for the US Core-MedicationRequest profile.
+See the [Medication List Guidance] section for guidance on accessing a patient medications:
-profile:

--   Query for medications that have been prescribed to a particular patient
+-   Fetching all medications that have been prescribed to a particular patient
+-   Fetching all *active* medications that have been prescribed to  particular patient
+-   Fetching all medications that have been prescribed to particular patient during a particular encounter
--   Record medications that have been prescribed to a particular patient
+-   Record medications that have been prescribed for a particular patient

 ### Mandatory and Must Support Data Elements